General Course Requirements

 Students must successfully complete an advanced writing project or other approved project.

 These are focused curricula for identified areas of family practice.
 A student may also create their own pathway in consultation with the Director of CCF (for example, specializing in children and education, or children with disabilities).
-Finally, a student can combine general certificate or a specific pathway with another related certificate program.
+Finally, a student can combine pathways with another related program.

 - Civil Practice: marriage divorce, adoption, cohabitation contracts, etc. See our Civil Practice Pathway document.